-There is a dilemma faced by anyone who crunches numbers, develops AI, or supports “fact based” analytics.
-Narrative is more powerful than our elegant math.
+There is a dilemma faced by anyone who crunches numbers, develops AI, or supports “fact-based” analytics.
+The narrative is more powerful than our elegant math.

 This is not news.
 Daniel Kahneman wrote about it in his book Thinking, Fast and Slow.
-He includes observations of his own odd biases, pointing out that knowing does little to extinguish them.
+He includes observations of his own odd biases, pointing out that knowledge does little to extinguish them.

 This unpleasant reality intruded again in a recent story, Blind Spots in the ‘Blind Audition’ Study.
 You might have heard of the blind audition study, which found women were more likely to be offered positions in orchestras when auditions screened performers from judges.
 For anyone concerned about fairness, it was appealing.
 The study offered an uncomplicated way to judge performers on merit alone.

 It was widely cited.
-Malcom Gladwell made it popular, but many of us piled on.
-However, most of us didn’t carefully read the study or read summaries by others, whom didn’t really read it either.
+Malcolm Gladwell made it popular, but many of us piled on.
+However, most of us didn’t carefully read the study or read summaries by others who didn’t really read it either.

 Now the tables have turned and show that data and the study don’t really support blind auditions helping women.
 This is NOT a simple topic; there are many factors like changing demographics, a decline in gender bias, and others.

 It was so simple and neat, so appealing.

 The real caution here is not gender bias, orchestras, or blind auditions.
 The lesson is the power of narrative.
 A simple appealing narrative will win out over truth.
 Once the truth has been hidden by the simple wrong idea, wrong ideas can linger for a long time.